alexey-monchyk/scout-base/README.md

   Note: `Please install docker on your computer.`

   For running server and client just run command: `npm start` in root of application.
+  You don't need to install dependencies in client and root folders.

   Endpoints:
    - prisma: `localhost:4466`